Oxford University Space and Astronomy Society

 The membership fees of the society shall be fixed by the committee, at an amount which seems to them in keeping with the facilities provided by the Society.

-Non-members of the university must have a period of "Provisional Membership" and attend 3 events during this period.
-Upon the fourth event, and receipt of membership fee, their membership status is then upgraded from "Provisional Membership" to full membership.
-Membership must be renewed annually and a fee must be paid upon renewal.
-Non-university members must provide their full name and address.
+Non-university members must renew their membership annually and a fee must be paid upon renewal.
+Non-university members may be asked for their full name and address.
 This information must be accurate and up to date.
-The secretary is responsible for managing this information and it is to be treated as confidential.
+The treasurer is responsible for managing this information and it is to be treated as confidential.

 8. Committee Meetings